huseyineergin/stremio-compose-template/README.md

 chmod 700 /home/debian/.ssh
 ```

-Set a password for login user.
+Set a password for the login user.
 Use a complex password.
 This password will be used for `sudo` access.
 ```sh
 passwd debian
 ```